What is Enterprise Florida and what does it do?

-Economic development refers to the actions of a region or state to promote itself as premier business location.
+Economic development refers to the actions of a region or state to promote itself as a premier business location.
 Enterprise Florida uses a targeted and carefully crafted process when competing for jobs creation projects.
-The process used by EFI encourages partnerships and utilizes strategic measures to bring jobs projects to Florida that are beneficial for the company, community and state.
+The process used by EFI encourages partnerships and utilizes strategic measures to bring jobs projects to Florida that are beneficial for the company, community, and state.
 It works to expand targeted business sectors as the primary means of sustaining a high quality of life while also maintaining a favorable tax environment.
 Where possible, it targets businesses that are able to pay their employees higher wages, while still maintaining competitive costs for doing business.

 What are Enterprise Florida’s Targeted Business Sectors?

 Enterprise Florida recruits new business to the state, and works to retain and expand existing industry and business.
 EFI focuses its economic development efforts on a wide range of industries, including aviation/aerospace, life sciences, information technology, homeland security/defense, financial/professional services, logistics and distribution, clean technology, manufacturing, headquarters and beyond.

 How long has the organization existed?

 In 1996, Florida became the first state in the country to place principal responsibility for economic development, international trade, research and business image marketing in the hands of a public-private partnership.
 Driving the effort was the belief that, with hands-on participation by Florida businesses, Florida could move from its traditional economic drivers of tourism and agriculture to a sophisticated mix of industries and international business.
 This model has been adopted by many U.S. states.